Hong Kong police make first arrests under new security law

 The U.S. is moving to end special trade terms given to the territory.
 The Trump administration has also said it will bar defense exports to Hong Kong and will soon require licenses for the sale of items that have both civilian and military uses.

-The U.S. Congress has also moved to impose sanctions on people deemed connected to political repression in Hong Kong, including police officials, while Britain has said it could offer residency and possible citizenship to about 3 million of Hong Kong’s 7.5 million people.
+The U.S. Congress has also moved to impose sanctions on people deemed connected to political repression in Hong Kong, including police officials.

 China has said it will impose visa restrictions on Americans it sees as interfering over Hong Kong.